-This tells you the percentage of residents that were able to retain mobility over time.
-Optimizing mobility is often a great sign for residents' health.
+This is the percent of patients that retained mobility levels over time.
+Retaining mobility can be a good sign for residents' well-being.

-This datapoint measures the number of times residents are hospitalized per thousand days of patient care.
-Avoiding hospitalizations is key to maintaining the physical well-being of nursing home patients.
+This tells you the number of times residents are hospitalized per thousand days of care.
+There is generally a correlation between staying out of the hospital and the quality of care.

 Short-term Care: Rehospitalizations

-In Arbors at Carroll, 16.29 Percentage of Residents Rehospitalized
+In Arbors at Carroll, 14.25% of Residents Rehospitalized

 Short-term Care: ER Visits

-This metric tracks the number of emergency room visits per thousand days of short-term care.
-Avoiding emergency medical situations is one way to assess patient well-being during rehabilitation.
+This datapoint is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term care.
+Avoiding medical emergencies is one way to measure patient care during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This is the percentage of short-term stay residents that saw functional improvements, such as enhanced ability to perform activities of daily living.
-Higher levels of autonomy with activities of daily living generally correlates with superior rehabilitation services.
+This indicates the percentage of short-term care residents who saw functional improvements, such as with activities of daily living.

 - Fairfield Medical CenterAcute Care Hospitals 5.68 miles away401 North Ewing Street Lancaster Ohio 43130Voluntary non-profit - Other(740) 687-8009